 The Hart Senate Office Building is the third office structure designed and built to serve the United States Senate.
 Located northeast of the Capitol on a site bounded by Constitution Avenue, C Street, First Street, and Second Street N.E., it adjoins the Dirksen Senate Office Building.

-In August 1974, the Senate Office Building Commission and the Senate Committee on Public Works approved a proposed nine-story extension to the Dirksen Senate Office Building (the extension would later be named the Hart Senate Office Building).
+On August 8, 1974, the Senate Office Building Commission and the Senate Committee on Public Works approved a proposed nine-story "extension" to the Dirksen Senate Office Building.
 The design included suites for 50 senators, with over one million square feet of interior space, including three floors of garage and service facilities, eight floors of offices, and a mechanical equipment floor at the top.
 A central atrium provides offices and corridors with light in an energy-efficient manner.
 To allow flexible office space design, Warnecke introduced a two-story "duplex suite," consisting of a Senator's office with traditional 16-foot ceilings and two staff levels that can be easily rearranged by the use of demountable partitions.

-Excavation began in December 1975, and in August 1976 the building was named in honor of former Senator Philip A. Hart.
+The first construction contract was awarded on May 20, 1975, excavation began in December 1975 and the building was named in honor of former Senator Philip A. Hart in August 1976.
 The first occupant, Majority Leader Howard H. Baker, moved into the building in November 1982.

 Installed in 1986 in the building's atrium was the sculpture Mountains and Clouds by Alexander Calder, creator of the mobile.
 The matte black aluminum clouds, the largest of which weighs one ton, are suspended from the roof, revolving above the 39-ton steel mountains.